 Why get vaccinated?

-- If you have a mild illness, such as a cold, you can probably get the vaccine today.
-If you are moderately or severely ill, you should probably wait until you recover.
-Your doctor can advise you.
+If you have a mild illness, like a cold, you can probably get the vaccine today.
+If you are moderately or severely ill, your doctor might recommend waiting until you recover.

 Risks of a vaccine reaction